erichson/JumpReLU/README.md

 ## JumpReLU: A Retrofit Defense Strategy for Adversarial Attacks

 This repository provides research code for the JumpReLU, a new activation function which helps to improve the model robustness.
+For more details see the corresponding paper: xxx.

 The idea is to introduces a slight jump discontinuity to improve the robustness of the model during the inference time, as illustrated below:

 ![JumpReLU](https://github.com/erichson/JumpReLU/blob/master/plots/jumprelu.png)